mdn/content/files/en-us/web/css/css_colors/applying_color/index.md

 This is pretty simple, using a {{HTMLElement("div")}} as a wrapper around the contents, which consists of two more `<div>`s, each styled differently with a single paragraph ({{HTMLElement("p")}}) in each box.

-The magic happens, as usual, in the CSS, where we'll apply colors define the layout for the HTML above.
+The magic happens, as usual, in the CSS, where we'll apply colors and define the layout for the HTML above.

 #### CSS